bajpai244/notes/dsalgo/intro/big_o.md

 So to simplfy the process we take take the function with the lowest order of growth for g(n) as it will provide more accurate analysis.

-Now, taking the order of growth of such a function g(n) helps us eliminate the need of always needing a constant c.
+Now, g(n) represents order of growth and so the relation that it translates doesn't include constants and lower order terms.

+As we can add them on our own and the their possible values are beyond our managing capabilities.

-This helps us to simply say that the function f(n) in it's worst case will grow with the order of growth of O(n) {Big O of n}
+O(g(n)) helps us to simply say that the function f(n) in it's worst case will grow with the order of growth of O(g(n)) {Big O of f(n)}

 All of these notations are simply there for us to save time when conveying and analysiing complexities of functions.

-ex: f(n) = 3n, when can its Big O is O(n) = n.
+ex: f(n) = 3n, when can its Big O is O(n).

-It simply means that in its worst case the function will grow linearly becuase we know that there will be a function g(n) along with a constant c, with an input set { n: n>=n0 } that will upper bound the function f(n).
+It simply means that in its worst case the function will grow linearly becuase we know that there will be a function g(n) {here g(n)=n} along with a constant c, with an input set { n: n>=n0 } that will upper bound the function f(n).

 since, f(n) <= cg(n), for {n:n>=n0}

 so we know that in its worst case f(n) will grow linearly.

-O(n) helps us to come to this conlusion in an easier and faster way as it removes the need of c,g(n) and n0 to express this statemnent.
+O(g(n)) helps us to express complexity in a simpler way as it removes the need of c and n0 to express this statemnent. {we can always calculate them later if we need to}

 ## Big O for multiple variable functions